harshil21/polars-runtime-32-ft/README.md

 ## How it works

-I compiled polars from source by editing the [Makefile](https://github.com/pola-rs/polars/blob/py-1.36.0-beta.2/Makefile) to add a new target for `cp314t` (Python 3.14t).
+I compiled polars from source by editing the [Makefile](https://github.com/pola-rs/polars/blob/py-1.36.0/Makefile) to add a new target for `cp314t` (Python 3.14t).

-Specifically, I replaced the `maturin develop` with `maturin build`, and added the `--compatibility pypi` and `--target ... --zig` flags.
+Specifically, I replaced the `maturin develop` with `maturin build`, and added the `--compatibility pypi` flag.
+The aarch64 version was compiled on a Raspberry Pi 5.
-You also have to make sure that `ziglang` is pip installed in that script.

-## Issues

-From a little bit of personal testing, the aarch64 version has a bug where the schema of a csv file is NOT inferred the same way as the x86_64 version.
-Using a `schema_override` fixed it, though.
-I'm not sure if that happened because how I compiled it, so use these wheels at your own risk.

 ## Support